- March. PinMed is awarded a U.S Army contract to develop an underwater monitoring system for swimmers and divers.

 - November.
 The U.S. Patent and Trademark Office issues a notice of allowance for a new patent, “Wireless Health Monitoring in the Setting of X-ray, Magnetic Resonance Imaging and Other Sources of Electromagnetic Interference,” extending PinMed’s IP in the most challenging environments, including MRI.

 - October.
 The PELEX-MAX system is presented at AdvaMed 2016’s Innovation Showcase.

 - August.
 PinMed successfully completes field testing of its prototype MRI-compatible defibrillator system.

 - July.
 PinMed is selected from a field of nearly 500 applicants to receive the NIH/NHLBI Scholarship and to present its PELEX-MAX system for the Innovation Showcase at AdvaMed 2016, the leading MedTech conference in North America.

 - February.
-Testing of the APEX system in human subjects continues at PinMed’s facility.
-APEX is the first multisensor, high-fidelity monitoring system to provide continuous, cuff-free, noninvasive tracking of arterial pressure, as well as ECG, cardiac output, vascular resistance, and other important cardiovascular parameters.
+Testing of the APEX-Centro system in human subjects continues at PinMed’s facility.
+APEX-Centro is the first multisensor, high-fidelity monitoring system to provide continuous, cuff-free, noninvasive tracking of arterial pressure, as well as ECG, cardiac output, vascular resistance, and other important cardiovascular parameters.